yash735/alien-invasion/README.md

 ### Iteration - 1
-The game runs properly, allowing the player to move the spaceship and shoot bullets using the arrow keys.
+In the first iteration, the core game mechanics are established.
+The player can move the spaceship using the arrow keys and shoot bullets.
+The game runs smoothly, ensuring that the fundamental movement and shooting mechanics work as intended.

 ### Iteration - 2
-An Alien UFO has now been added to the game.
-At this stage, a swarm of alien UFOs moves towards the spaceship in a left-right-down pattern.
-The player can shoot down these aliens.

-If an alien UFO touches the spaceship or reaches the bottom of the screen, the game resets with a new swarm of alien UFOs, and the spaceship returns to its starting position.
-If the player successfully shoots down all the UFOs, a new swarm appears.
-However, if a UFO touches the spaceship or the ground three times, the game will freeze.
+This iteration introduces enemy elements to the game.
+A swarm of alien UFOs now moves toward the spaceship in a left-right-down pattern.
+The player can shoot the aliens, and when all are eliminated, a new swarm appears.
+If an alien UFO touches the spaceship or reaches the bottom of the screen, the game resets with a new swarm, and the spaceship returns to its starting position.
+However, if this happens three times, the game freezes, preventing further gameplay.

 ### Iteration - 3

+The game now includes a play button to initiate gameplay.
+Instead of freezing upon game over, the player is presented with an option to restart and play again.
+Sound effects are introduced to enhance the experience, including effects for shooting, alien destruction, and game over.
+A scoring system is implemented, displaying both the current score and the highest score achieved.
+Additionally, levels are introduced, increasing the game's difficulty as the player progresses.

-### Iteration - 2
+### Iteration - 4

+Implementing AI to make it learn and play the game on it's own.

+# RUNNING THE GAME LOCALLY:

+Make sure to pull the repo into your local computer.